-- Call 911. - Write down as many details as you can remember. - Promptly complete a Bomb Threat Report (available on Intranet and hard copy at desks). - Be available for interviews with law enforcement.
+- Call 911 and evacuate the building immediately. - Write down as many details as you can remember. - Promptly complete a Bomb Threat Report (available on Intranet and hard copy at desks). - Be available for interviews with law enforcement.

-The person in charge should coordinate with local law enforcement and first responders to ensure smooth handling of Bomb Threat protocols.
+The Library Director/person in charge should coordinate with local law enforcement and first responders to ensure smooth handling of Bomb Threat protocols.